OffchainLabs/arbitrum-docs/arbitrum-docs/build-decentralized-apps/oracles/02-how-to-use-oracles.md

 yarn add @api3/airnode-protocol
 ```

-We’ll need several information to request a random number:
+We’ll need several pieces of data to request a random number:

 - `address airnodeRrp`: Address of the protocol contract.
 See the [Chains](https://docs.api3.org/reference/qrng/chains.html) page for a list of addresses on different chains.
 For Arbitrum, we’ll use `0xb015ACeEdD478fc497A798Ab45fcED8BdEd08924`.
 - `address airnode`: The address that belongs to the Airnode that will be called to get the QRNG data via its endpoints.
 See the [Providers](https://docs.api3.org/reference/qrng/providers.html) page for a list of addresses on different chains.
 For Arbitrum we’ll use `0x9d3C147cA16DB954873A498e0af5852AB39139f2`.